Table of Contents

 Here are a list of costs associated with buying a property in Malaysia that would be applicable to foreigners:

-How can foreigners get a home loans in Malaysia?
+How can foreigners get a home loan in Malaysia?

 Foreigners can qualify for home loans in Malaysia.
 With home loans for foreigners, the Margin of Finance (MOF) can go up to 80% for MM2H holders, while non-MM2H holders would generally get 70% MOF.
 Loan tenure can reach until 30 years, provided the applicant is not above 70 years of age when the loan tenure ends.
 Loan stamp duty is around 0.5% of the loan amount.
 Legal fees and disbursements will be around 0.8% of loan amount.
 On getting home loans, foreigners are usually better off taking loans from foreign banks in Malaysia.